BonnierNews/exp-config/README.md

 [![Build Status](https://travis-ci.org/ExpressenAB/exp-config.svg?branch=master)](https://travis-ci.org/ExpressenAB/exp-config)

 Loads configuration from JSON files from a `<app_root>/config` directory.
-The loaded configuration file can differ depending on the environment (determined by the `NODE_ENV` environment variable).
+The `NODE_ENV` environment variable determines which configuration file is loaded.
 It's also possible to override configuration values using a file named `.env` in `<app_root>` and by specifying them as environment variables.

+You should use this module instead of using if/switch statements and the `NODE_ENV` environment variable directly.
+This will make your application easier to configure when it grows.

 ## Basic usage